 You’ll see your orders.
 Click on Archive Order on the right side of each item.

 Here’s the point: It’s a little challenging to find those archived purchases.
 To find yours, go to Orders, then click on the drop-down menu where it says Past 6 Months and select Archived Orders — you’ll be given the option to unarchive an order.

 Your kids are smart or tricky, or both.
 They know where to find your Amazon purchases, and the items you’ve been searching for on the site.
 They also know that a browser’s history is a dead giveaway – especially when cookies and targeted ads announce everything you’ve been reviewing for the past few days.

 Related: Want to an Amazon.com delivery business?
 Tap or click here to learn how you can get started today.

 You still have some control, and you can make it tough for others to find anything there.

 It’s easy to clear your browsing history on Amazon, although it could take several minutes if you’ve ordered a lot of items.
 Start by opening your Amazon homepage.

 You’ll see Browsing History on the upper-left side of the homepage.
 Hover over the drop-down menu.
 You will see your most recent purchases along with the date you purchased them.
 Hover over that date, and you’ll see an X and the word, “Remove.”

-You can also click on the Browsing History link the menu.
+You can also click on the Browsing History link on the menu.
 You can remove one item at a time or click on Manage History in the upper-right side to remove all items or to turn off your browsing history.